 Participants

-One hundred fifty one participants based in the UK enrolled, using the Prolific participant recruitment platform Prolific.
+One hundred fifty one participants based in the UK enrolled, using the participant recruitment platform Prolific.

 Procedures.

 The study was developed in Javascript jsPsych 7.3.1 (de Leeuw et al., 2023), which was used to reproduce most of the methods of Pilot full and Study 1 full.
 In Phase 1, two lists of the 90 prices were concatenated and then its elements randomised and presented to participants sequentially above a 1 to 100 scale, in which they indicated the “attractiveness” of each price via mouse click.
 The mean (over participants) Pearson’s correlation coefficient between the two ratings for each price was .85.
-Then participants performed an optimal stopping task with six sequences of 12 price option values, randomly sampled without replacement from the 90 phone contract prices.
+Next, participants performed an optimal stopping task with six sequences of 12 price option values, randomly sampled without replacement from the 90 phone contract prices.
 The study implemented self-paced screen timing.
 There were no grey squares.
 Instead, upon choice, the paradigm proceeded directly to the feedback screen, which was as described above for Pilot full and Study 1 full.
 Participants were instructed to choose the best possible price.

 Study 2 Results and Discussion

 Participants appeared to sample about as many prices in Study 2 as in the previous studies reported herein (Figures 1 and 6).
-From Figure 6, which shows Bayesian pairwise test results comparing participants’ sampling that that of the two ideal observers (threshold BF01 > 3, moderate evidence for null model), it can be seen that participants sample statistically equivalently to IO OV (Cohen’s d = .05) and undersample compared to IO SV (Cohen’s d = -0.32).
-These are somewhat different results from those observed in Pilot full and Study 1 full, which used a more limited set of sequences and a third of the participants.
+From Figure 6, which shows Bayesian pairwise test results comparing participants’ sampling to that of the two ideal observers (threshold BF01 > 3, moderate evidence for null model), it can be seen that participants sample statistically equivalently to IO OV (Cohen’s d = .05) and undersample compared to IO SV (Cohen’s d = -0.32).
+These are somewhat different results from those observed in Pilot full and Study 1 full, which used a more limited set of sequences and a third of the sample size.
 It is also noteworthy that Study 2 found no evidence for oversampling, either when comparing to IO SV or IO OV.
 This suggests that economic-based tasks cannot (reliably) produce oversampling even when copying the same methods and ideal observer model as used in picture-based tasks, which do show oversampling (Furl et al., 2019; van de Wouw et al., 2022).
 We conclude that oversampling in those studies must not arise specifically from any of the methods details we consider here but rather from the content domain of these studies, which used pictures instead of prices (e.g., attractive faces, foods, holiday destinations).